TheMadbhai/Asnora/README.md

-# EduGenie – The Smart Lecture Companion
+# Asnora – The Smart Lecture Companion

 A modern, minimal web application that helps students instantly understand lecture transcripts using AI-powered analysis.